paulbaron/ShaderEditor/Log book/LOG BOOK.md

 - completely finish the vertex buffer data structure for vec3
 - Finish the matrix editor
 - The user must be able to reorganize the data tree

+## 11 june 2015
+I have completely finished the vertex buffer data structure for the vec3 and improved the marix editor

+#### Goals for tomorrow
+- Finish the matrix editor
+- The user must be able to reorganize the data tree

+## 12 june 2015
+I have completely finished the matrix editor.